keboola/developers-docs/cli/structure/index.md

 {: .image-popup}
 ![Screenshot -- Shared code directory](/cli/structure/shared-code-directory.jpg)

-And the code in the transformation file `blocks/block-1/join/code.sql` will be changed to:
+The code in the transformation file `blocks/block-1/join/code.sql` will then be replaced with:

 {: .image-popup}
 ![Screenshot -- Shared code code](/cli/structure/shared-code-code.jpg)